gnilwobnnej/car/README.md

 This has become more of a project than I had originally planned

 - [x] add a map
-- [ ] use api to add charging stations
+- [x] use api to add charging stations
 - [ ] i don't know yet. want to add more.
+- [ ] on going, keep updating the information.
+- [ ] charge away from home.

+## so far the findings show that I do save more, just by charging at home.
+I also get $7.50 taken off my electic bill monthly from the electric company to charge my car in non-peak periods.